Levels of responsibility: Level 4 - Enable

 Knowledge

-Has knowledge across different areas in their field, integrating this knowledge to perform complex and diverse tasks.
+Applies knowledge across different areas in their field, integrating this knowledge to perform complex and diverse tasks.
+Applies a working knowledge of the organisation’s domain.

 Business skills / Behavioural factors